strontic/strontic.github.io/xcyclopedia/library/ntoskrnl.exe-7FB7CA477BEE9C946B84C7BF8A256183.md

 ## Possible Misuse

 *The following table contains possible examples of `ntoskrnl.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ntoskrnl.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --